 The course curriculum is likely to include the following topics:

 - Protection of cultural property: the international legal framework

 - Armed conflicts, peacebuilding, and the protection of cultural heritage

 - The use of cultural property as a tool for terrorism and a means to finance it

 - Building communities and supporting development through cultural heritage

-Through a dedicated online platform, participants will have the opportunity to interact with internationally recognized experts and peers from all over the world, so to build lasting professional relationships.
+Through a dedicated online platform, participants will have the opportunity to interact with internationally recognized experts and peers from all over the world and build lasting professional relationships.

-This experience fosters intercultural dialogue and promotes a deeper understanding of the most salient issues faced by the international community in relation to cultural heritage, crime and security.
+This experience aims to foster intercultural dialogue and to promote a deeper understanding of the most important and emerging issues faced by the international community in relation to cultural heritage, crime, and security.